 Claymont is a somewhat small town located in the state of Delaware.
 With a population of 8,470 people and four constituent neighborhoods, Claymont is the ninth largest community in Delaware.

 Claymont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Claymont is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Claymont who work in sales jobs (14.41%), office and administrative support (11.51%), and food service (6.99%).
+Overall, Claymont is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Claymont who work in office and administrative support (14.35%), sales jobs (12.22%), and healthcare (8.53%).

-The per capita income in Claymont in 2010 was $25,229, which is middle income relative to Delaware, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,916 for a family of four.
+The per capita income in Claymont in 2018 was $30,776, which is upper middle income relative to Delaware and the nation.
+This equates to an annual income of $123,104 for a family of four.
 However, Claymont contains both very wealthy and poor people as well.

 The most common language spoken in Claymont is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Polish and Spanish.